 Our safe, convenient and cost-effective prescription drug plans provide members with:

-- Access to the nearly 5,000 drugs found in our Drug Search tool
+- Access to the nearly 5,000 covered drugs found on our Formularies

 - Mail Service Pharmacy—our mail order drug program

 - Coordinated medical and pharmacy care management programs to improve overall health and reduce costs

 - Personalized notices and phone calls from CVS Caremark*, our pharmacy benefit manager, detailing cost savings opportunities, safety alerts and drug education

 A formulary is a list of covered prescription drugs.
 Our drug list is reviewed and approved by an independent national committee comprised of physicians, pharmacists and other health care professionals who make sure the drugs on the formulary are safe and clinically effective.